-Approximately \$10 billion in additional funding needed to complete Central Valley Line
+\$4.7 -- \$8.3 billion in additional funding needed to complete Central Valley Line

-The 2023 PUR estimates the Authority's portion of Cap-and-Trade revenue at \$750 million to \$1 billion/annually.
-The assumptions are based upon a LAO estimate of Cap-and-Trade base revenue forecast.
-In the past, the LAO has expressed concerns over using this assumption of higher Cap-and-Trade revenue out to 2030.
+The 2024 Draft Plan estimates the Authority's portion of Cap-and Trade revenue at \$750 million, \$1 billion, and \$1.25 billion/annually.
+The \$1 billion per year assumptions are based upon the annualized Cap-and-Trade auction proceeds from the last eight quarters.
+The \$1.25 billion high-end forecast is based upon the annualized Cap-and-Trade auction proceeds from the last two quarters in 2023.
+In the past, the LAO has expressed concerns over using the assumption of higher Cap-and-Trade revenue out to 2030.
 Additionally, the PRG remains concerned about whether the Authority will be able to complete the 119 miles as required by the federal grant.
-The 2023 PUR makes it clear that the Central Valley Line cannot be completed without additional funding.
-Depending on the range of estimates, it identified the funding gap could be between \$10 and \$12 billion.
-The Authority reiterates the benefits of the extension of the Cap-and-Trade to 2050, as they have since the 2016 Business Plan, noting that it could generate \$40 to \$80 billion in additional revenue for the Greenhouse Gas Reduction Fund, of which high-speed rail could receive an additional \$10 to \$20 billion.
+The 2024 Draft Plan makes it clear that the Central Valley Line cannot be completed without additional funding.
+Depending on the range of estimates, the identified funding gap could be between \$4.8 --\$6.8 billion The Authority reiterates the benefits of the extension of the Cap-and-Trade to 2050, as they have since the 2016 Business Plan.